arkanoryn/trello-clone/README.md

 - [ ] Move tickets from column to column
 - [ ] Move tickets inside the columns
 - [ ] Design tags
+- [ ] Default value for column's position